-The Center on Japanese Economy and Business Has Been the Preeminent Academic Research Center for Over 35 Years
+The Center on Japanese Economy and Business Has Been the Preeminent Academic Research Center for Over 36 Years

 Established at Columbia Business School in 1986 under the direction of its founder, Professor Hugh Patrick, and led currently by its director, Professor David Weinstein, the Center on Japanese Economy and Business (CJEB) promotes knowledge and understanding of Japanese business and economics in an international context.
-CJEB is a research organization widely recognized for its vigorous research activities, international symposia, conferences, and lectures, held in New York City and Tokyo, which provide prominent speakers from the public and private sectors a forum for collaboration and reflection on Japan, the United States, and the global economy.
+CJEB is a research organization widely recognized for its vigorous research activities, international symposia, conferences, and lectures, held in New York City and Tokyo, and most recently online, which provide prominent speakers from the public and private sectors a forum for collaboration and reflection on Japan, the United States, and the global economy.

-For more than 35 years, CJEB has developed, grown, and evolved in order to carry out its mission effectively in a changing Japan and a changing world.
+For more than 36 years, CJEB has developed, grown, and evolved in order to carry out its mission effectively in a changing Japan and a changing world.
 In this way, CJEB has been able to build and maintain its status as the preeminent academic center on Japanese business and economics anywhere outside Japan.